-On 19 March 2012, the federal government's Minerals Resources Rent Tax (MRRT) legislation passed through parliament with a commencement date of 1 July 2012.
+On 19 March 2012, the federal government's MRRT legislation came into effect.
 The Company has elected to use the market value method for determining its starting base allowance.
 For the period a preliminary evaluation has been made resulting in a deferred tax asset (DTA), and corresponding income tax expense credit, of \$65 million.
 This valuation exercise will continue and resulting DTA adjustments will be booked as the full impact of the starting base allowance is concluded.